 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting, download the AP Calculus AB and BC Course and Exam Description (CED).
-Scoring guidelines for each of the sample free-response questions in the CED are also available.
+For more information, download the AP Calculus AB and BC Course and Exam Description (CED).

-Encourage your students to visit the AP Calculus BC student page for exam information and exam practice.
+Encourage your students to visit the AP Calculus BC student page for exam information.

-The AP Calculus BC Exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
-The overall format of the exam—including the weighting, timing, and number of questions in each exam section—won’t change.
+The AP Calculus BC Exam has consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.

 45 Questions | 1 Hour 45 minutes | 50% of Exam Score

 - Part A: 30 questions; 60 minutes (calculator not permitted).

 - Part B: 15 questions; 45 minutes (graphing calculator required).

 - Questions include algebraic, exponential, logarithmic, trigonometric, and general types of functions.

 - Questions include analytical, graphical, tabular, and verbal types of representations.